iranziprince01/quickMeal_App/README.md

 This project is licensed under the [MIT License](https://mit-license.org/)

 ## Conclusion
-Enjoy exploring new meals and recipes with Quick Meal!
-If you have any questions or feedback, please don't hesitate to contact us at p.iranzi@alustudent.com.
+Enjoy exploring new meals and recipes with quickMeal_App!
+If you have any questions or feedback, please don't hesitate to contact me at p.iranzi@alustudent.com.